XoaquinCB/motor-controller-protocol/protocol-specification-v2.0.md

 - **Command code:** 0x10
 - **SMBus protocols:** read/write word

 Gets or sets the device's control mode.
 Only the control modes listed in [section 3.3](#33-list-of-control-modes) are allowed; attempting to write any other value will result in a NACK response after either of the data bytes, aborting the command.
+The device will always respond with an ACK to the command code.
 Reading the control mode will always return the last value succesfully set (with the exception of a hardware reset); the device will never chage the control mode automatically.

 See [section 3](#3-parameters-and-control-modes) for more information about control modes.